lesyahoryn/DrawStats/README.md

 From each script, the output plots go into the folder `plots`.
 The main plots will stay in the appropriate top level folder, and other plots you might find helpful go into `extras`
 The main plots include important indicators, as well as the values they should be compared to.

+All scripts process data from all three competitions by default

 ## Home/Away Analysis
 The first set of scripts studies if the home/away assignment is consistent with a fair draw.